QuyenTrCao/kuk-A-droid/README.md

 ## Quick start

 + Consider that everything is strongly experimental
-+ Read the [wiki home page](https://github.com/Arn-O/kuk-A-droid/wiki) for a full introduction to the project
++ Read the [wiki home page](https://github.com/Arn-O/kuk-A-droid/wiki) for a deeper insight of the project
-+ Refer to the [road-map](https://github.com/Arn-O/kuk-A-droid/wiki/2.-Road-map) to know the last achievements
++ Refer to the [roadmap](https://github.com/Arn-O/kuk-A-droid/wiki/Roadmap) to know the last achievements
 + Browse the wiki for detail descriptions of the concepts and the design
 + Refer to the installation instructions to learn in detail the technical architecture and/or contribute